tonethar/IGME-430-Spring-2021/core-skills/1-client-tools-and-http-protocol.md

 <hr>

 ## V. Submission & Rubric (out of 10 points)
-- In the myCourses dropbox, upload the two screenshots you took in part II-C. & part III. above
+- In the myCourses dropbox, upload the two screenshots you took in part II-C. & part III-A. above
 - Type the following into the comments field of the dropbox:
   - the link to your working version of **random-jokes.php** that is running on banjo
   - the answers to the review questions